giovanniboscu/continuous-section-field/docs/programmer-guide/04_plotting_weight.md

     section_field = ContinuousSectionField(section0=s0, section1=s1)

     # -------------------------------------------------------
-    # Extract one section and print full analysis
+    # Extract one section and print
     # -------------------------------------------------------
     # Here z = 10.0, so this is exactly the end section (S1).
     zsec_val = 10.0